7 Safe and Festive Ways to Celebrate Easter

 Indoor Easter egg hunt

-- If there are kids (or adults!) who’d be interested, create an indoor Easter egg hunt by having one person hide eggs in a room and then letting everyone search for them.
+• If kids (or adults!) are interested, create an indoor Easter egg hunt by having one person hide eggs in a room and then let everyone search for them.

 6. Participate virtually in Easter church services

-If going to church services is part of your Easter tradition, find out if your church will be having services online.
+If attending church services is part of your Easter tradition, find out if your church will have services online.

 Or to find a church offering online services, enter a search phrase like “easter service online” or something similar into your search engine to find a service that appeals to you.